Do I have to

 Yes, most safes have the ability to have the combination changed.
-Over the past few years advanced electronics have made it much faster and easier to the change the combination on an electronic safe.
+Over the past few years, advanced electronics have made it much faster and easier to change the combination on an electronic safe.
 A

-A mechanical safe may have to be disassembled to change the combination.
-Most safes require the safe to be open and the old combination known.
-It is very important to insure the safe is working
+mechanical safe may have to be disassembled to change the combination.
+Most safes require the safe to be open and the old combination is known.
+It is very important to ensure the safe is working

 What is the difference between a